x-saim/LightBnB/README.md

 Welcome to LightBnb!
 This is a simple multi-page application that serves as a clone of Airbnb.
 LightBnb utilizes server-side JavaScript and SQL queries to retrieve and display information on web pages.

+## App Use

+This app provides functionality related to property rentals and reservations.
+It consists of the following pages:

+* Search: This page allows users to search for available properties based on various filters such as city, price range, and minimum rating.
+Users can enter their search criteria and view a list of matching properties.

+* Create Listing: This page enables property owners to create new listings for their properties.
+Owners can enter details about the property, such as title, description, location, pricing, and amenities.
+After submitting the listing, it becomes available for users to search and book.

+* My Listings: This page displays a list of properties owned by the currently logged-in user.
+Owners can manage their listings, including editing property details, updating availability, and removing listings if needed.

+* My Reservations: This page provides a summary of reservations made by the currently logged-in user.
+Users can view details of each reservation, including the property, reservation dates, and any associated ratings or reviews.

+* Log In: The Log In page is where users can authenticate themselves by logging into their existing accounts.

+* Sign Up: The Sign Up page allows new users to create an account and join the app's community.

+* Log Out: This functionality allows users to securely log out of the application, terminating their session and ensuring their privacy.

+Overall, this app facilitates property searching, listing creation, and reservation management for both property owners and users interested in renting properties.

 ## App Views

 ### Entity Relationship Diagram